 When solar system owners shop around for an electricity retailer, the first thing they tend to look at is the solar feed-in tariff rate that the retailer offers.
 The fact is, however, that solar feed-in tariffs are no longer as important as they once were – so what else should solar system owners look for in an electricity retailer?

 (N.b.
 The comments in this article may not apply to households on legacy solar feed-in tariffs, which offer much higher rates for exported solar energy.
 These programs, which are state-backed, have all closed to new applicants.
 This article is written mainly with ‘new’ solar households in mind – homes who have or are thinking about getting solar, but who do not have access to a generous feed-in tariff.)

-These days, solar power is affordable, but solar feed-in tariffs are low – at an average of only 6-8c/kWh of exported solar energy.
+These days, solar power is affordable, but solar feed-in tariffs are relatively low, at around 10-15c/kWh of exported solar energy depending on where you live and who your retailer is.
 The upshot of this is that solar homes are wise to keep their solar energy to themselves, as doing so maximises savings in a way that is not possible by sending energy into the grid.
 (The exception is for homes with batteries, who may be able to occasionally export stored energy during high-price events, as with Diamond Energy/Reposit Power’s GridCredits100 program.)

 Does a higher FiT actually translate into smaller bills?

 It’s also useful to keep in mind that as a rule of thumb, if your retailer is giving you a higher feed-in tariff, you’re probably paying for it in other aspects of your bill – for example, a higher daily supply charge or higher c/kWh usage rates.
 In a competitive market, higher feed-in rates are more often than not a ‘lure’ for attracting solar customers, and may not ultimately make any difference in terms of the amount of your energy bills; in fact, you may even end up paying more in the long-run.